 If you are new to the stock markets, chances are you have come across repeated mentions of BTST trades or buy today, sell tomorrow trades.
 Many new entrants are stumped by the question of what is BTST trade.
+If you are a novice, you must know the ins and outs of trading, including terms you may come across.
+Familiarising yourself is the key to good and profitable trading activity in the markets.

 BTST trades are those trades where traders take advantage of short-term volatility by buying today and selling tomorrow.
 Under this facility, traders can sell the shares- which they have bought previously- before they are delivered to their demat account or before they are credited into their demat account.

 In the case of an equity delivery order, the shares you buy are credited to your demat account in T+2 days, where T signifies the day on which shares were traded.
 The seller, on the other hand, receives credit in his account on the T+2 days as well.
+This means that there is a time lapse for both buyers and sellers before shares physically arrive in anyone’s demat account for holding.

 In case, the shares you purchased appreciate in value and you wish to book profit from them, you cannot sell the shares if the order is a normal order.
 However, if the order is a CNC order, short for a cash and carry order, then you are allowed to sell the shares and book profits.
+This way, you make the most of opportunities in BTST trading and book profits as you see fit.
+You, as a trader, must be alert enough to notice an opportunity for gain as soon as it presents itself.
+Then, you can make the most of the BTST trading strategy.

 If such an event happens with you, know that the penalty for short delivery is not fixed and is determined by price movement and liquidity.
 You will be required to cover the difference between your selling price and the price at which the exchange buys the said stock during the auction process.
 You will be called upon to pay the difference between the price at which you sold your shares and the price at which the exchange purchased shares from the auction.